What is autism?

 Broaching the subject of autism

-While it’s exciting that people are becoming more aware of the full spectrum of autism, it’s important for people to also be sensitive about the language they use surrounding it, and when approaching people who may be on the autism spectrum.
+While it’s exciting that people are becoming more aware of the full spectrum of autism, it’s important for people to also be sensitive about the language they use surrounding it, and when approaching autistic people.

 Before you raise the subject of autism with a person who may be autistic (or their families), it’s important to consider the following: